LiuYuancheng/Configure_DS1307_RTC_on_BBB_Arduino_RsPI/README.md

 ##### I2C DS1307 RTC

 The DS1307 is a widely-used RTC module that communicates via I2C and is suitable for basic timekeeping applications.
 It includes a coin cell battery, ensuring that it keeps time even when the main power is off.
-RTC I2C DS1307 Module Including Coin Cell Battery is shown below:
+RTC I2C DS1307 Module Including CR2032 Coin Cell Battery is shown below:

 ![](doc/img/readme1.png)

+` Figure-01: I2C DS1307 RTC with CR2032 battery , version v0.1.2 (2024)`

 **Key Features of the DS1307 RTC:**